josecoello21/Introduction_to_Scripting_in_Python/Python_Data_Representations/Week_1/Strings_Quiz.md

 # Strings Quiz

 **NOTE:**
-- The functions for questions 6 and 7 can be executed in [CodeSkulptor3/Strings_Quiz](https://py3.codeskulptor.org/#user307_MYVcul3A4d_1.py/)
+- The functions for questions 6 and 7 can be executed in [CodeSkulptor3/Strings_Quiz](https://py3.codeskulptor.org/#user307_MYVcul3A4d_1.py)

-- The functions for the Practice Exercises for Lists can be executed in [CodeSkulptor3/Practice_Exercises](https://py3.codeskulptor.org/#user307_My0kRGcvLI_1.py/)
+- The functions for the Practice Exercises for Lists can be executed in [CodeSkulptor3/Practice_Exercises](https://py3.codeskulptor.org/#user307_My0kRGcvLI_1.py)

+## Questions

 1. Which of the expressions below select the last character in the string "Grail"?